Best Commercial Auto Insurance in 2026

 That gap can come as a surprise to people who file claims, particularly if they only use their vehicle for delivery or rideshare work part-time.

 Don’t assume your personal policy covers you while you’re working.
-Selecting the right kind of commercial car insurance ensures that your coverage actually kicks in when you need it.
+Selecting the right kind of commercial car insurance ensures that your coverage actually kicks in when you need it (Read More: How to Lease a Car When You Can’t Afford to Buy One).

 Using Hired & Non-Owned Policies for Commercial Coverage

-Hired and non-owned auto insurance covers a crucial gap for businesses that don’t use company-owned vehicles.
-It kicks in when employees drive their personal vehicles for work, or a company rents a car on a temporary basis.
+Hired and non-owned auto insurance fills an important gap for businesses that don’t have company-owned vehicles.
+It steps in when employees use their own cars for work or when the business rents a vehicle temporarily.

-This coverage protects the business from liability if someone is injured or property is damaged during work-related driving.
+This type of coverage protects your business from liability if someone gets hurt or property is damaged during work-related driving.

 Hired & Non-Owned Auto Insurance Explained| Situation | What it Covers | What it Doesn’t |